menschee/tonscanplus/README.md

 That is why we decided to create this Google Chrome extension.

+You can also follow the extension's updates [by subscribing to this Telegram channel](https://t.me/tonscanplus).

 # Features

 - Add your custom names to TON addresses locally